openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 below certain threshold.

-Alternative option: At build time, the enclave signing tool can precalculate and fill in EMA entries that holds info of initial regions to be committed by EADD during enclave load.
+Alternative option: At build time, the enclave signing tool can precalculate and fill in EMA entries that hold info on initial regions to be committed by EADD during enclave load.
 The calculated start addresses in these EMAs can be relative to enclave secs->base.
-Runtime can patch those entries at initialization by adding secs->base.
+The runtime can patch those entries at initialization by adding secs->base.
 The EMM can directly use those EMAs as the initial entries of the EMA list.
 It only needs to reserve and commit a number of additional pages for future EMA list expansion.